Administrative Business Tech

 SPS 201 - Perspectives on People with Disabilities

 Description: The course enables the understanding of the social and personal experiences of people with disabilities.
 Emphasis is placed on how different cultures view and interact with this population.
-SUNY GEN ED-GSBS; NCC GEN ED-n/a Offered: Fall, Spring, Summer
+SUNY GE-SDES; SUNY GEN ED-GSBS; NCC GEN ED-n/a Offered: Fall, Spring, Summer

 Credit Hours: 3